KostiaLeo/HomeAwayTestApp/README.md

 <h4>For developers:</h4>
 <p>If you're developer, you could perform simple operation of pulling the project from GitHub using the repository link</p>
 <h4>For users:</h4>
-<p>The APK file is deployed <a href="https://drive.google.com/file/d/1vXGQxPsLflrDtKfQw5wMBPZCaJ6KHOoa/view?usp=sharing">in the Google Drive</a> and you can dounload it and install.</p>
+<p>The APK file is deployed <a href="https://drive.google.com/file/d/1vXGQxPsLflrDtKfQw5wMBPZCaJ6KHOoa/view?usp=sharing">on the Google Drive</a> and you can download it and install.</p>